qmk/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/wolff_abnt2/readme.md

 Emulates a 32-button joystick for using as a button-box or dedicated game controller.

 # Modifier layers

+These are activated by holding down modifier keys.

 ## Navigation Layer (NAV)